torquebox/torquebox.org/news/2011-08-23-stomp-chat-demo-part2.md

 ### Wiring up some Stomplets

-Since we have two STOMP destinations, we have two Stomplets to manage ment.
+Since we have two STOMP destinations, we have two Stomplets to manage them.
 All things related to the `/public` destination are handled by `PublicStomplet`, while everything related to `/private` is handled by `PrivateStomplet`.
 These Stomplets ultimately bridge the gap between STOMP and JMS.